honytsoi/CBBroadcastingCoach/doc/backend.md

 ### Implementation Plan

-1. **Create a Cloudflare Worker**: Develop a serverless function that will handle requests from the frontend
+1. **Create a Cloudflare Worker**: Develop a serverless function that will handle requests from the frontend   DONE
-2. **Integrate with Cloudflare AI**: Use Cloudflare's AI models to generate coaching prompts
+2. **Integrate with Cloudflare AI**: Use Cloudflare's AI models to generate coaching prompts  DONE
-3. **Implement Authentication**: Add basic authentication to prevent abuse
+3. **Implement Authentication**: Add basic authentication to prevent abuse  TODO
-4. **Update Frontend**: Modify the frontend to use the new backend API instead of OpenRouter
+4. **Update Frontend**: Modify the frontend to use the new backend API instead of OpenRouter  TODO

 ### API Endpoints